🦍 Gorilla: Large Language Model Connected with Massive APIs

 In state-based evaluation, the system checks after each turn whether the file exists, whether the correct data was written, and whether the file is properly closed.
 If all the required state attributes are present and correct at each turn, the evaluation succeeds.

-In earlier versions like BFCL V1 and V2, response-based evaluation was used.
+In earlier versions like BFCL V1 and V2, a pure response-based evaluation was used; the model response must match the ground truth in full.
 This approach evaluated the model based on the immediate function response, either by analyzing the return values or by checking the Abstract Syntax Tree (AST) structure.
-However, response-based evaluation faces several limitations:
+However, it faces several limitations when it comes to multi-turn categories:

 • Inconsistent Trajectories: In multi-turn tasks, models may take different, equally valid trajectories that are hard to predict or constrain via the prompt.
 For instance, a model might choose to explore by listing files (e.g., using ls) before proceeding with a specific task (e.g., mkdir), which isn't inherently wrong but deviates from the expected trajectory (e.g., a ground truth that only does mkdir).